Retchut/SRT-Editor/README.md

 ***adds/subtracts hh:mm:ss:msc to all subtitles on srtFile***

-    -hh, mm, ss and msc are the offset to add to the hours, minutes, seconds and milisseconds, respectively

-    -srtFile is the name of the subtitle file you want to edit, inside the srt-files folder (including the file extension).
-It is not the relative path to the folder, nor an absolute path.

-    -On windows, replace *srt-editor* with *srt-editor.exe*

 #### Notes
 	-hh, mm, ss and msc are the offset to add to the hours, minutes, seconds and milisseconds, respectively